-- confirm the source of the data; - identify the lawful basis on which it was obtained and that any conditions attached; - check what individuals were told at the time of handing over their data; - verify details of how and when the data was initially collected; - check the records of consent, if you are relying on consent; - review a copy of the privacy information given at the time of collection of the data; - check what information was given to individuals i.e. privacy information; - check that the data is accurate and up to date; - and ensure that the data you receive is not excessive or irrelevant for your needs.
+- confirm the source of the data - identify the lawful basis on which it was obtained and that any conditions about that lawful basis were complied with - check what individuals were told at the time of handing over their data - verify details of how and when the data was initially collected - check the records of consent, if you are relying on consent - review a copy of the privacy information given at the time of collection of the data - check what information was given to individuals - check that the data is accurate and up to date - ensure that the data you receive is not excessive or irrelevant for your needs.

-In addition, you must tell data subjects who you are sharing their data with, and for what purposes.
-You must give privacy information to data subjects at the same time as collecting the data from them or within a reasonable period if the data has been shared with you indirectly.
+You must tell data subjects who you are sharing their data with, and for what purposes.
+You must give privacy information to data subjects at the same time as collecting the data from them or within a reasonable period after obtaining the personal data.